elephantscale/es-training-new/data-analysis-python/slides/PYTHON-NumPy.md

 ## Sparse Matrices

-  * The scipy.sparse package has a sparse matrix
+  * The `scipy.sparse` namespace has a sparse matrix

   * Great for times where we have a large matrix